-19. Paragraph 14.5(1)(c) is replaced with the following:
+19. Paragraph 14.5(c) is replaced with the following:

-(c) on a reasonably frequent basis and, in any event, at least annually engage one or more qualified external auditors to conduct an independent systems review and prepare a report in accordance with established audit standards and best industry practices that assesses the information processor's compliance with paragraph (a) and section 14.6,.
+(c) on a reasonably frequent basis and, in any event, at least annually, engage one or more qualified external auditors to conduct an independent systems review and prepare a report in accordance with established audit standards and best industry practices that assesses the information processor's compliance with paragraph (a) and section 14.6,.

-20. Subparagraph 14.5(1)(d)(ii) is amended by deleting "and" following "year end,".
+20. Subparagraph 14.5(d)(ii) is replaced with the following: